 2. Talk About War

 If you need a conversation opener, you can discuss family stories passed down or use this In Flanders Fields printable poem to open the discussion.
+You might even consider arranging guest speakers to share their experiences if you have a large group.
+If you know people currently serving, you could consider sending care packages.

 3. Listen To A War Veteran

 If families have war veterans as relatives, personal narratives about the war can be exciting.
 Kids grow up listening to stories of war – the excitement, the fear, the cruelty, the harshness and a whole bunch of other emotions.
 In some families where mothers go to war, grandmothers have stepped in to head families.
 Listening to war vets helps kids build a perspective on war and helps them understand the sacrifices involved in fighting for one’s country.
-Over time such interactions help kids build informed opinions.
+Over time such interactions with family members help kids build informed opinions.

 4. Patriotic Cooking